unpin/ciphering-cli-tool/readme.md

                             "A" is the Atbash cipher
                             "R" is the ROT-8 cipher

-                        "Y" can either be "0" for decoding information or "1" for encoding information.
+                        "Y" can either be:
+                            "0" for decoding information, or
+                            "1" for encoding information.

-                        Note:
-                        "Y" flag should not be provided for "A" cipher.
+                        Note: "Y" flag must not be provided for "A" cipher.

--i, --input             [Optional] Source for readable stream           [string] -o, --output            [Optional] Destination file                     [string]
+-i, --input             [Optional] Source for readable stream.              [string]
+                        Note: process.stdin will be used as the underlying input source if not provided.

+-o, --output            [Optional] Destination for writable stream.         [string]
+                        Note: process.stdout will be used as the output destination if not provided.
 ```

 ## Usage